Swisstransplant/swisstransplant.github.io/README.md

 ### 3. Upload the project to GitHub

-Review, commit and push changes to GitHub
+First let's review all change

     git status

+If all if fine, commit all changes and push a new version of the website

+    git add --all
+    git commit -m "update Q1 2024"
-    git
+    git push